ephelsa/brightwheel-test/README.md

 ## Project definitions

-The architecture implemented is a MVVM with hexagonal layers.
+The architecture implemented is a MVI with hexagonal layers.

 The layer can only access to the others with less number: